 A person with a disability wants a healthy mouth, just like anyone else.

 But Medicaid only covers extractions.
-Disabled persons may have trouble expressing their pain, or they might refuse help.
+Disabled individuals may have trouble expressing their pain or receiving treatment in a typical care setting.

 Parents worry that their children will outlive them and their dental health care plans.

 Don't just take our word for it - this information comes from focus groups we've organized with SupportOne, Inc. and Richmond Residential - two Richmond nonprofits that help people with intellectual disabilities live independent lives.

 Are you a parent or caregiver of a person with special health care needs?
 View more information below or check out our special needs resources.

 Our programs help advance policy, education and the consumer voice.